designedmind/2017/introduction.md

 all "behavioural outputs" of vision that are profoundly imagistic.

 The emphasis on the word _behave_ in the previous paragraph is crucial.
-Visual phenomenology is not -- as philosophers such as Chalmers have presumed -- a "further fact" about perception, a purely private affair correlated with but somehow supplementary to neural mechanism and behaviour.
+Visual phenomenology is not -- as Chalmers and others have presumed -- a "further fact" about perception, a purely private affair correlated with but somehow supplementary to neural mechanism and behaviour.
 Rather, phenomenology is an overt feature of behaviour: functional, not epiphenomenal.
 We are able _not only_ to use vision to "get by" in the world (identify mates, avoid predators) _but also_ to behave deeply and systematically about the content of visual percepts.
 These are two distinct visual capabilities -- a "first-order" capability that triggers hand movements, involuntary duckings, sexual arousal and whatnot, and a "second-order" capability that allows us to behave about vision itself.
 I believe that understanding this distinction properly is the crucial step required to understand phenomenal consciousness.

 If we were able to peek into the brain of a seeing person, would we find patterns of neural activation that resemble images?
 No. Rather, my claim is that we would find perceptual content that is _functionally_ image-like, in the sense that it enables "behaviour about percepts".
-In this functional sense, there an inner presentation.
+In this functional sense, there an inner presentation of sorts.
 The claim remains neutral about how that behaviour is implemented or that content represented.
 The implementation techniques may be quite clever, building the representation on demand and only instantiating as much structure as is required to meet the demands of the task at hand.
 But these are mere